GitJuski/Linux-servers/h5-GJ(In progress).md

 ## SSH keys

 I got back to work at 2:12 PM.
 I wanted to simulate this whole thing inside an internal network.
-Essentially I will create an isolated network where the puppet-server and the master will reside isolated from outside network and my own lan.
-I have done this once before with a guide from one of my favourite Youtubers Networkchuck.
-The internal network and the dedicated dhcp server can be made using VirtualBox tools.
-Mainly a tool called vboxmanage.
+Essentially, I created an isolated network where the puppet-server and the master will reside isolated from outside network and my own LAN (Local Area Network).
+I have done this once before with a guide from one of my favorite Youtubers Networkchuck (NetworkChuck 2021).
+The internal network and the dedicated DHCP (Dynamic Host Configuration Protocol) server can be made using VirtualBox tools.
+Mainly a tool called Vboxmanage.

-First I opened the VirtualBox application.
-There I clicked on the puppet mcahine and clicked settings.
+First, I opened the VirtualBox application.
+There I clicked on the puppet machine and clicked settings.

 ![34](Screenshots/5/34.png)

 There I opened the network tab and changed the "attached to:" option to internal network from NAT.
-I gave the internal network a name "Room".
+I gave the internal network the name "Room".
 Then I did the same for the controller machine (master-controller).

 ![35](Screenshots/5/35.png)